Skip to main content

 At Inspire Law, we can assist you with a variety of legal issues, including Employment Law, and workplace related matters, such as: Human Rights, Drugs and Alcohol issues, Privacy Rights and Occupational Health & Safety.

-We understand that whether you are an employer or an employee, issues involving legal rights in the workplace can be among the most stressful issues that you can face in life.
-For both employers and employees, changes or potential changes at work can prompt many questions and emotions.
+We understand that issues involving legal rights in the workplace can be among the most stressful issues that you can face in life.
+Changes or potential changes at work can prompt many questions and emotions.
 It can be challenging to try to navigate legal rights by yourself, which is why it makes sense to obtain legal advice from a lawyer with experience in these areas.

 Employment Law